ECheynet/SEIR/README.md

 - One example file Example2.mlx that use data collected by the Johns Hopkins University for the COVID-19 epidemy [3] for Hubei province (China).
 - One example file Example3.mlx that use data collected by the Johns Hopkins University for the COVID-19 epidemy [3] for South Korea.
 - One file "ItalianRegions.mlx" written by Matteo Secli (https://github.com/matteosecli) that I have modified for a slightly more robust fitting.
+- One file "FrenchRegions.mlx" that gives another example for Data collected in France.
+The data quality is not as good as expected, so the fitting is unlikely to provide reliable parameter estimates.
 - One example file ChineseProvinces.mlx that illustrates how the function fit_SEIQRDP.m is used in a for loop to be fitted to the data [3] from the different Chinese provinces.
 - One example "uncertaintiesIssues.mlx" illustrating the danger of fitting limited data sets.
 - One function getDataCOVID, which read from [3] the data collected by Johns Hopkins University.
-- One function getDataCOVID_ITA written by Matteo Secli (https://github.com/matteosecli), that  collects the updated data of the COVID-19 pandemic in Italy from the Italian governement [4]
+- One function getDataCOVID_ITA written by Matteo Secli (https://github.com/matteosecli), that collects the updated data of the COVID-19 pandemic in Italy from the Italian government [4]
+- One function getDataCOVID_FRA that collects the updated data in France from [5]

 Any question, comment or suggestion is welcome.